2021-22 Theme: Change

 Welcome to the Music Department at North Lake School.
 We are very proud of the fine arts program and offerings at our school, where there is truly something for everyone.
-North Lake proudly offers K-4 General music, 5-8 choir, 5-8 band, and music technology for 7th & 8th grade students.
+North Lake proudly offers K-4 general music and 5-8 choir.

 Read on below to learn more about our music classes.